nielskrijger/douane/README.md

 });
 ```

-Here too be aware the context value may be empty or an incorrect type in which case you should return `null`.

 **Tips:**

 * If the context value is an incorrect type, null or undefined you should return the original value.
 Changing the value to `null` or something else may break validators or sanitizers further down the validation chain.